aamiiinf/php/README.md

 php -S localhost:8000 -t php
 ```
 **Note:**
-To run it, you must install xampp Windows program and create a database in phpMyadmin named books_db.
+To run it, you must install xampp Windows program and create a database in phpMyadmin named `books_db`.